thiyangt/rworkbook/docs/01-intro.md

 f <- c("MON", TRUE, 1, 1L)
 ```

-8. Explore comment on the output of following vector functions.
+8. Explore and comment on the output of following vector functions.

 ```r